Estrela Mountain Dog

 Australian owners should work closely with their veterinarian to establish appropriate feeding schedules and portions.
 The breed's tendency toward self-regulation means they're less prone to obesity than many large breeds, but monitoring body condition remains important.
 Fresh water should always be available, with requirements varying based on activity level, temperature, and individual needs.

-The Estrela Mountain Dog's distinctive coat, resembling goat hair in texture, comes in two varieties that require different grooming approaches.
-Both long-haired and short-haired versions shed moderately year-round, with seasonal increases during spring and autumn that Australian owners should prepare for.
+The Estrela Mountain Dog's distinctive coat, which feels a bit like goat hair, comes in two varieties that need slightly different grooming.
+Both long-haired and short-haired versions shed moderately year-round, but Australian owners should prepare for two heavier sheds in spring (September-November) and autumn (March-May).

-Long-haired Estrelas feature straight to slightly wavy outer coats with shorter, denser fur on their heads and limbs, plus beautiful feathering on their tails, necks, and rear legs.
-Short-haired dogs have evenly distributed coats without the decorative feathering.
-Regardless of coat type, weekly brushing with a rake comb effectively manages their thick, weather-resistant fur and removes dead undercoat.
+Long-haired Estrelas have a straight to slightly wavy outer coat with beautiful feathering on their tail, neck, and back of their legs.
+Short-haired dogs have a dense, even coat without the feathering.
+For either type, a weekly brush with a rake comb is usually enough to manage their thick, weather-resistant fur and remove any dead undercoat.

 Training an Estrela Mountain Dog requires patience, consistency, and understanding of their independent working heritage.
 These dogs were bred to make autonomous decisions while guarding flocks in remote mountains, resulting in a naturally self-reliant temperament that can challenge inexperienced owners.